KlosStepan/blog/content/blog/10-prototype-lightning-project/index.md

 - add e-shops that sell goods which I am interested in,
 - run biggest up-to-date website with Lightning-only places which is reliable.

 For doing that I decided to create prototype of how would such thing look like and work and maybe to show this idea to others who might be interested.
 I prototyped most important bare minimum functionality with easy tools.
-Now I only deploy frontend container to my DigitalOcean K8s for preview purposes.
+Now I only deploy `frontend` container to my DigitalOcean Kubernetes for preview purposes.

 #### Homepage
 <p align="center">